 As with Netflix series, long books, or popular podcasts, we’re able to selectively focus on something that’s interesting, relevant, and a good experience to consume.
 Luckily, the fact that we invest time in the things we enjoy doing (we can thank the self-determination theory for that) means that we’re still able to focus our attention for long periods of time in the right context.

 The solution to attention span marketing problems is creating high-quality, immersive content.
 Personalization, especially at the start of your content, signposts relevance and can help to boost our selective attention.
 Interactivity throughout the reading experience can lead to greater sustained attention, keeping engagement high in longer pieces.
-Research has shown that simply switching to a more interactive format can boost reader engagement by 73%.
+Research has shown that simply switching to a more interactive format can boost reader engagement 10-fold.
 Essentially, the less goldfish-friendly you can make your content, the better.

 Want to find out more about the psychology behind content marketing?
 We’ve compiled our top tips for writing content that makes brains happy.